Moore Capito

 Arch Alfred Moore Capito (born August 30, 1982) is an American attorney and politician who served in the West Virginia House of Delegates from 2016 to 2023.
 A member of the Republican Party, he was a candidate for governor of West Virginia in the state's 2024 gubernatorial election but was defeated by Patrick Morrisey.
 He resigned from the West Virginia House in December 2023 to focus on his campaign.
+He was confirmed as United States Attorney for the Southern District of West Virginia in 2025.

 Capito earned a Bachelor of Arts from Duke University and a Juris Doctor from the Washington and Lee University School of Law.

 Personal life

 Capito is a Presbyterian.
-He is married to Liberty Vittert, a commentator, television presenter, and professor of practice of data science at Washington University in St. Louis, with whom he lives in Charleston, West Virginia.
-Capito and Vittert have a son, Holt Capito, born in 2025.
+He is married to Liberty Vittert Capito, a commentator, television presenter, and professor of practice of data science at Washington University in St. Louis, with whom he lives in Charleston, West Virginia.
+Capito and Vittert have a son, born in 2025.

 He was previously married to Katie Brings Capito, with whom he had two children.
 Their divorce was finalized on January 20, 2021.

 Moore is the son of U.S. Senator Shelley Moore Capito, the grandson of former West Virginia Governor Arch A. Moore Jr. and Shelley Riley Moore, and the cousin of Riley Moore.